tjercus/WRKT-0410/README.md

 - Formal flux architecture?

 ### Training
+- Multi column traininglist instead of one long list
 - Fix bug in updateTraining (?)
 - disable persist button when webservice is offline
 - validate should be more tolerant for invalid segments caluculated by rounding on seconds